bpatra/personal-blog/_posts/2014-06-01-tools-for-javascript-tdd-with-visual-studio.md

 - visual studio
 comments: []
 ---
 In this post I describe the tools that I have selected for efficient development of javascript tests within Visual Studio.
 Indeed, if you are developing sites with ASP.NET or <a href="http://msdn.microsoft.com/en-us/office/dn448457.aspx">Apps for Office</a> then you are more or less committed to use Visual Studio.
-Therefore, you probably do not want to use another editor for the javascript development.
+Therefore, you probably do not want to use another editor for your javascript development.

 What were my requirements when I chose the tools that I will describe to you in this post?
 Actually, I needed tools which can&nbsp;provide&nbsp;me&nbsp;the same comfort that I have while I am developing in&nbsp;TDD with&nbsp;.NET.
 Precisely, the test should be run individually (or at least individually for a given set).
 They should be run on the continuous integration build, which is <a href="http://www.jetbrains.com/teamcity/">teamcity</a> in my case.
 The test runner may use any browser for executing the tests even if flexibility for using all kind of browsers would be appreciated.
 In addition, the test should be easily debugged and this is a very important aspect for me.